ZhenyingZhu/StudyNotes/SystemDesign.md

 - Expect data to be transferred ASAP
 - HTTP can be used to transfer HTML, CSS, JS, image, JSON, etc. by `GET`
-- AJAX: a client-side JavaScript application running in Web browser can use XMLHttpRequest to become an HTTP client
+- AJAX: a client-side JavaScript application running in Web browser can use XMLHttpRequest to become an HTTP client **[KEY]**
 - service-oriented architecture (SOA)/microservices architecture: a large app is decomposed to smaller services by area of functionality.
-So each service could be both the server and client for some other services at the same time.
+So each service could be both the server and client for some other services at the same time. **[KEY]**
 - services can impose fine-grained restrictions on what clients can and cannot do by defining the API.
 - services independently deployable and evolvable so easy to make changes
 - middleware: a service running inside an org to communicate between services.
 Traffic not go through internet.
 - Services in different orgs need to communicate through internet with public APIs.
-Like OAuth that sharing access to user data, credit card processing system.
+Like OAuth that sharing access to user data, credit card processing system. **[KEY]**
 - Web services commonly use either REST or SOAP.
   - REST: a design philosophy build upon HTTP principals.
 It emphasizes simple data formats, using URLs for identifying resources and using HTTP features for cache control, authentication, and content type negotiation.
-An API designed according to the principles of REST is called RESTful.
+An API designed according to the principles of REST is called RESTful. **[KEY]**
   - Swagger, aka.
-OpenAPI, can be used to describe APIs and generate docs.
+OpenAPI, can be used to describe APIs and generate docs. **[KEY]**
   - SOAP is an XML-based protocol for making network API requests.
 It aims to be independent from HTTP.
 It uses Web Services Description Language(WSDL) to define APIs, and can auto generate codes.
-It relies on tools and IDEs so not friendly for simple apps.
+It relies on tools and IDEs so not friendly for simple apps. **[KEY]**

 The problems with remote procedure calls (RPCs)

 - Enterprise JavaBeans (EJB) and Java’s Remote Method Invocation (RMI) are limited to Java.
-The Distributed Component Object Model (DCOM) is limited to Microsoft platforms.
+The Distributed Component Object Model (DCOM) is limited to Microsoft platforms. **[KEY]**
 - RPC model tries to make a request to a remote network service look the same as calling a function or method in your programming language, within the same process (this abstraction is called location transparency).
 - But not like local call, not all the parameters, like network, are predictable.
 - local call either return a result or throw exception, or not return in an inf loop.
 Network call can return without a result, for example timeout.